 Creating a Medicaid Trust, is a much less expensive option.
 A Medicaid Trust, sometimes erroneously called a Medicare Trust, is an irrevocable trust.
 It holds the assets of the future nursing home patient.
 You must have a properly worded trust.
 Your Medicaid Trust must have an a trustee, which can be your children, other relative, or an independent third party.
 The Administration on Aging or AOA , a division of the U.S. Department of Health and Human Services, says, “This is the only kind of trust that is exempt from rules regarding trusts and Medicaid eligibility.”
 To make sure Medicaid will not disallow any assets you include in the trust, you must set it up and transfer assets into it at least five years prior to entering a nursing home or applying for long-term care.
-This is called a five-year look back period.
+We call this the five-year look back period.

 Some people make the big mistake of giving assets away to family members instead of creating a trust.
 One big problem with this scenario is that it can create a tremendous gift tax bill.
 If the same family member received the assets after the parent or grandparent died, there would likely be no tax bill.
 That is, unless the assets were in the multi-millions.
 Other, perhaps larger problems arise when the child or grandchild who has received the house, car and bank account.
-Say they are sued.
-Perhaps they run into a tax problem, die, get divorced or incur a huge hospital bill.
+Say someone sues them.
+Perhaps they run into a tax problem, die, divorce or incur a huge hospital bill.
 Grandma’s home, automobile and accounts could be confiscated.
 Those are some additional reasons why a much better option is the Medicaid trust.
 Moreover, this type of trust is a valuable part of of estate planning.
 It can help you avoid the expensive and time-consuming probate process.